israelgo93/ArticulosNoticIAs/Article 1 The transformation of university education.md

 ### Adaptive learning platforms

 Major AI platforms have become integral to educational content creation.
-GPT-4, now integrated into Microsoft Copilot for Education at $30 per month per user, leads adoption with 89% of students using ChatGPT for homework assistance<sup>17</sup>.
+GPT-4, now integrated into Microsoft 365 for Education at $4,99 per month per user, leads adoption with 89% of students using ChatGPT for homework assistance<sup>17</sup>.
 Claude has emerged as the preferred choice for healthcare education materials due to superior ethical alignment and safety measures<sup>18</sup>.

 Adaptive learning platforms like Knewton Alta, Realizeit, and Carnegie Learning are delivering measurable improvements, with some showing **25-30% enhancement in learning outcomes** and institutions reporting up to 12% increases in graduation rates<sup>19</sup>.
 However, student concerns persist, with 48.2% expressing doubts about AI-generated content accuracy and many worried about over-reliance reducing critical thinking skills<sup>20</sup>.
 The evidence suggests that 68.9% of students show increased academic laziness when overly dependent on AI tools<sup>21</sup>.